CarawaysClass/carawaysclass.github.io/itse 2302/md copy/itse2302-2018-syllabus.md

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check Brightspace (D2L) for our weekly Learning Activities and Assignments.
 * For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.